xythobuz/xythobuz.github.io/input/index.md

 I'm a 19 year old Information Engineering student from Germany, mostly building stuff with AVR microcontrollers.
 All of my projects are released as [Free Software][fs] on my [GitHub Profile][gh], as well as on this Website.
 Have fun!

-It would be nice if you could use this [Amazon.de Affiliate Link][ama].

 ### Recent Blog Posts

 <!--%